nxp-appcodehub/dm-nmh1000-magnetic-switch-example/README.md

 ### 3.3 Step 3: Build example projects
 - Open MCUXpresso IDE and select a directory to create your workspace.
-- Install MCXUpresso SDK 2.13.1 for MCX-N9XX-EVK (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
+- Install "MCXUpresso SDK 2.14.0 for FRDM-MCXN947" (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
 - Install MCXUpresso SDK 2.14.2 for FRDM-MCXA153 (drag and drop SDK zip into "Installed SDK" view) into MCUXpresso IDE.
 - Go to "Quickstart Panel" and click on "Import Project(s) from file system",
 - Select "Project directory (unpacked)" and browse to the cloned project folder.